JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - We can polyfill these new features in our code.
 Babel used to do it, but now we have to manually import a new library - `import 'core-js/stable';` in the script or `npm i core-js`.
 This would import everything so leading to a large bundle size, otherwise you can do - `import 'core-js/stable/array/find';` if you are looking for the find() array method for example - but we usually don't do this.
 - To polyfill async functions - `import 'regenerator-runtime/runtime';` and `npm i regenerator-runtime`

+- <strong>Declarative vs Imperative Code</strong>
+- <strong>Imperative code/programming</strong>: is like us explaining to the computer HOW to do things - every single step it has to take to achieve a result (like a baker following instructions on how to make a cake).
+- <strong>Declarative code/programming</strong>: is like us telling the computer WHAT to do - the how (step-by-step instructions) gets abstracted away (like describing what the cake looks like).
+This has given rise to <strong>functional programming</strong> - writing software by combining many pure functions and avoiding side effects/mutating data.
+- Some examples of declarative syntax include - array and object destructuring, the spread(...) operator, ternary/conditional operators and template literals.
+- <strong>Side effects</strong> are modifications/mutations outside of the function (mutating external variables, logging to console, writing to DOM etc).
+- <strong>Pure functions</strong> are functions without side effects and does not depend on any external variables.
+- <strong>Immutability</strong> - means that the state/data is never modified (instead the state is then copied, and it is the copy of the original state that is mutated).
+This makes it easier to keep track of code and write better code without bugs.

+- `Object.freeze()` can freeze objects and arrays to make them immutable.
+Object.freeze() only 'freezes' the first level of the object (meaning we can still change values/properties - it just means we can't add new things to it).
 -